afroisalreadyinu/practical-ansible-intro/readme.md

 ```

 With this playbook, we would get a web and a database server, and the
-tools to check out our code; the following tasks would involve
-checking out our code, and installing it.
-It would be rather messy if
+tools to check out our code.
+It would be rather messy if we continued
-we continued adding more tasks into this play, however, not to mention
+adding more tasks into this play, however, not to mention the
-the organization of configuration files and templates that will come
+organization of configuration files and templates that will come up
-up later.
-Therefore, let's take the step mentioned earlier and
+later.
+Therefore, let's take the step mentioned earlier and separate
-separate out our playbooks into roles.
-A **role** gathers tasks that
+out our playbooks into roles.
+A **role** gathers tasks that are
-are conceptually coherent, and bundles them with some other things
+conceptually coherent, and bundles them with some other things like
-like data and triggers.
-Roles reside in the `roles` directory next to
+files, templates and triggers.
+Roles reside in the `roles` directory
-playbooks, and have the following file structure:
+next to playbooks, and have the following file structure:

 ```yml
 playbook.yml